vahidhedayati/ajaxdependancyselection/README.md

         />

+##g:selectAutoComplete

+This is a new feature from 0.26+, it allows you to set up a select box from which auto complete values are generated depending on what user selects.

+	<g:selectAutoComplete
+	id="MyContinent2"		// The id of your select Box id2="MyCountry2" 		// The id + name of your autoComplete Box name="MyContinent2"		// The name of this select Field domain="yourApp.MyContinent"	//The name of your primary domainClass to list in select box searchField="continentName"		// The table Field to query/display collectField="id"				// The field to collect in option box primarybind="mycontinent.id"		// The binding field Name between SecondaryTables belongsTo and its .id domain2="yourApp.MyCountry"		// The secondary domain to query and produce auto completeFrom searchField2="countryName"		// The table field of this domain to display/query collectField2="id"				// The id of this domain to collect

+    appendValue=""					//Optional append a value to list given appendName="values updated"		// To go with the appendValue its description noSelection="['': 'Please choose Continent']" 	// No selection default value setId="MyCountry121"			// The Id to set it auto generates all this in code hidden='hidden3'				// hiddenField to update when doing selection hidden2='hidden4'				// hidden Field to update after autoComplete ended setId2="Something"				// Optional not messed with this - but be able to extend so autoComplete box can update some other call value=""/>

 ###g:autocomplete
 This is a simple auto complete tag lib that allows you to auto complete from a single table, refer to above notes on jquery & jquery-ui requirements